 It’s rocky roads and racial disputes in John G Avildsen’s Oscar winning underdog story

-The first thing that struck me while re-watching Rocky this past week was how authentic it all seemed.
-After all, the movie’s concept is essentially fantasy, a rags to riches tale that sees Sylvester Stallone’s gentle everyman conjure the heart to go fifteen rounds with undisputed champion of the world Apollo Creed, a glitz and glam thoroughbred who didn’t give “Rock” a fighting chance.
+The first thing that struck me while re-watching Rocky this past week was just how authentic it all is.
+After all, the movie is essentially fantasy wish-fulfilment, a rags-to-riches tale that sees Sylvester Stallone’s gentle everyman conjure the heart to go fifteen rounds with undisputed champion of the world Apollo Creed, a glitz and glam thoroughbred who didn’t give “Rock” a fighting chance.
 The climactic, in-ring action may be a tad dated by today’s standards, but you feel every last blow based on our affection for the characters, and boxing is ultimately peripheral to a movie that thrives on its underdog narrative and sense of human spirit.
 It is somewhat ironic that Rocky would go on to forge a decades-long, billion-dollar franchise.

-Rock would punch his way into the realms of blockbuster make believe as the saga dragged on, swinging like a wet and weary veteran looking for a final payday by the time Rocky V plunged the character to new depths with some hokey, bare-knuckle street fighting.
+Rock would punch his way into the realms of blockbuster makebelieve as the saga dragged on, swinging like a wet and weary veteran looking for a final payday by the time Rocky V plunged the character to new depths with some hokey, bare-knuckle street fighting.
 In a transparently cheap move, the film’s finale would even echo the real-life relationship between high-profile boxing phenomenon Mike Tyson and corrupt promoter Don King, a thinly-veiled parody of King sent crashing onto the bonnet of a nearby car after threatening to sue.
 The difference between the fifth instalment and the original Rocky is enormous.
-It features the same against all odds story, but it resembles a dozen other late-80s Stallone vehicles that placed an emphasis on brawn over brains — most of which were handled much better by the way.
+It features the same against-all-odds story, but it resembles a dozen other late-80s Stallone vehicles that placed an emphasis on brawn over brains (most of which were handled much better by the way).
 By 1990, Rocky was just another commercial deadbeat struggling to make it through the first round.